-• Apollo Asia Opportunity Fund - An affiliate of Apollo will be entitled to a carried interest for each year on any appreciation in net asset value, subject to first making up any losses carried forward from prior years other than losses attributable to capital that the Investment Partnership withdraws from Apollo Asia Opportunity Fund after losses were incurred.
+• Apollo Asia Opportunity Fund-An affiliate of Apollo will be entitled to a carried interest for each year on any appreciation in net asset value, subject to first making up any losses carried forward from prior years other than losses attributable to capital that the Investment Partnership withdraws from Apollo Asia Opportunity Fund after losses were incurred.
 Effective March 31, 2009, the Apollo Asia Opportunity Fund reduced the management fees and carried interest on all existing capital, excluding capital converted into liquidating shares.
 The management fee was reduced from an annual rate of 2.0% to 1.5% and the annual carried interest was reduced from 20% to 15% of the net profits for all shares outstanding as of January 2, 2009.
 The liquidating shares are subject to the standard rates of 2% annually for management fees and 20% annually for carried interest.

-As part of the reorganization of the Apollo Asia Opportunity Fund, the Investment Partnership agreed to make a matching one year lock-up election for every dollar of capital owned by other investors that elects the additional one year lock-up.
-As a result, \$5.0 million of the Investment Partnership's investment in Apollo Asia Opportunity Fund is subject to an additional one year lock-up that expires March 31, 2010.
-The capital subject to the additional one year lock-up has management fees of an annual rate of 1% and 10% for carried interest.
+As part of the reorganization of the Apollo Asia Opportunity Fund, \$5.0 million of the Investment Partnership's investment in Apollo Asia Opportunity Fund was subject to an additional one year lock-up that expired March 31, 2010.
+This capital that was subject to the additional one year lock-up is subject to fees of 1% annually for management fees and 10% annually for carried interest.
 These rates will remain effective until one year after the first month-end date when the high water mark with respect to such investments has been recovered at which point the fees will revert to 1.5% annually for management fees and 15% annually for carried interest.

 - Apollo European Principal Finance Fund-An affiliate of Apollo is entitled to a carried interest that will allocate to it 20% of the realized returns generated by the fund after capital contributions in respect of realized investments and expenses have been returned to the limited partners, and subject to achieving an 8% preferred return (with a full catch-up) on such capital contributions. - Other Opportunistic Investments-The General Partner is generally entitled to a carried interest that will allocate to it 20% of the realized returns (net of related expenses, including any allocable borrowing costs) of each of the other opportunistic investments made by the Investment Partnership.
 Realized gains and losses on an other opportunistic investment will not be netted against any other opportunistic investments.
-Other opportunistic investments include the investment in Apollo Life Re Ltd. and a loan to Apollo Investment Europe, which was repaid in 2009.
-The General Partner is not entitled to a carried interest in respect to temporary investments.
+At June 30, 2010 and December 31, 2009, other opportunistic investments include the investment in Apollo Life Re Ltd. The General Partner is not entitled to a carried interest with respect to temporary investments.